VikOlliver/RepRapMicron/README.md

 The meaty part is in the "maus" directory, where the OpenSCAD models for a rapidly reconfigurable 3D printed prototype can be found.

-At present, the project is in the prototyping stage.
+The project has achieved the first Alpha release.
 This repository holds files that can reasonably be expected to be functional and useful to potential developers/experimenters.

 ## Roadmap

 1. Develop a micron-accurate, 3D printable mechanism. - UNLOCKED
 2. Develop a print head for it. - UNLOCKED
-3. Make more of them
+3. Make more of them - UNLOCKED
 4. Reduce further to nanoscale
 5. Take over the world